SadAngelF/FedRF-TCA/README.md

 In this folder, we provide the code for FedRF-TCA, including the main file "v4_#dataset_multi_source.py", the data preprocessing and the model file.

+### Datasets

+All of the datasets can be found in [here](https://github.com/jindongwang/transferlearning/tree/master/data).
+Our code provides the corresponding code for preprocessing them.